solidi/writing/81-the-man-who-made-magic.md

 ---

+## INTRODUCTION: Saving a Toy Maker

+*CROWDED IN A PARKING LOT*, deep in smog overhanging the palm trees, men in suits huddled over a badly injured toy maker.
+With his glasses blown off his face, his starched suit was soaked in blood.

+He lay there, looking up into the hazed sky.
+His situation was grave.

+They worked to help the man, patching his wounds with clothes ripped off their backs.
+With calm assurances of his life’s protection, men with worried faces continued desperately.

+Back at his company, the toy man inspired an incredible team searching for technology that would impact generations.
+But he lay there, losing his complexion and, in a short time, consciousness.

+Will he survive?

+He was the embodiment of the evolution that was to take place in the industry.

+---

-*THERE WAS ONCE* a budding toy company surrounded by the aerospace industry, deep in the moonshot efforts of humanity.
+*THE TOY MAN'S COMPANY* was surrounded by the aerospace industry, deep in the moonshot efforts of humanity.
 It was a wild and crazy time for invention, with many benefiting from the education bill.
 They worked in science and industry since the last major war.

 Cultural movements of progressive thinking in technological areas blossomed.
 So, too, in social recalibration.
 It was the Atomic Age, and men held the highest aeronautical, mechanical, fluid, and astronautical degrees.